bcgov/hcap/README.md

 The application's public routes can be accessed at http://hcapparticipants.local.freshworks.club:4000.

-The application's private routes are located at http://hcapparticipants.local.freshworks.club:4000, you'll need an account on the [BCeID test environment](https://www.test.bceid.ca/register/basic/account_details.aspx?type=regular&eServiceType=basic).
+The application's private routes are located at http://hcapparticipants.local.freshworks.club:4000.
+To access these, you'll need an account on the [BCeID test environment](https://www.test.bceid.ca/register/basic/account_details.aspx?type=regular&eServiceType=basic).
-When you first log in an access request will be created and it can be accepted by a teammate through `View Access Requests` or manually through Keycloak.
+When you first log in, an access request will be created, which can be accepted by a teammate through `View Access Requests` or manually through Keycloak.
 The access request will need to be approved separately on each environment.

 ### Formatting

 This project is formatted with prettier, make sure to install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).

 **Note:** If you didn't have prettier installed previously, be sure to enable `"prettier.requireConfig": true,` to avoid formatting files without configurations.

 ### Public Front End Views